-Theory of land use and land use decision-making.
-CED 309 Land Use Dynamics (3) Land is a key natural resource for society.
-Decisions related to land use are understood through alternative theories that serve to explain why prevailing land use patterns occur and change.
-This course examines the theoretical foundations of land use and policy practices to better understand how land use may change in the future in response to changes in land prices, population growth, human preferences and especially preferences for natural amenities, and the quality of the natural environment, among other factors.
-Given current issues including the twin problems of urban sprawl and land abandonment, the course will also examine the role of land use policy and specific programs to guide and provide greater public control over land use decisions.
-Students will gain an appreciation of the importance of land as a resource, and the potential for irreversibility in many land use decisions.
+Land is a key natural resource for society.
+This course uses economic analysis to examine land use and land use policy, considering how the spatial configuration of landscapes changes in response to changes in land prices, population growth, human preferences, the environment, markets, and institutions.
+Given current issues including the twin problems of urban sprawl and land abandonment, the course will also examine the role of land use policy and specific programs to guide and provide greater public control over land use decisions, taking into consideration environmental practicality, economic feasibility, and institutional acceptability.
+Students will gain an appreciation of the importance of land as a resource, and how to use economic tools to understand current land use issues.
 Knowledge will be gained of the relevant theories, trends and policies through readings and in-class lecture and discussion.

 Understanding community decision-making, citizen-expert interactions and methods for resolving seemingly intractable conflicts associated with public issues.
 CED 375H Community, Local Knowledge, and Democracy (3) Decisions made in our communities have far reaching effects on individuals, families, neighborhoods, the local economy, the environment, the health and welfare of all citizens, and the community as a whole.
 These decisions or choices are the result of the collective action of community leaders and citizens, either through governmental, non-governmental, or community organizations.
 This course will familiarize students with principles, concepts and skills essential to understanding processes of community decision making and community development.
 These processes involve countless human interactions, which ultimately lead to choices that affect the future economic, environmental, political, and social viability of citizens, their families, and the sustainability of their communities.
 These interactions are central to community decision making and community development, and to the functioning of local democracy.
 The nature of these interactions and the way in which they take place determine if desired community outcomes occur or not.
 This course seeks to reveal important, sometimes neglected or underdeveloped, factors in community decision making, specifically issue framing, tensions between local and expert knowledge, methods for resolving seemingly intractable conflicts associated with public issues, and the nature and role of participatory processes in debate, deliberation, and doing public work.
 This course will enable students to use these factors for analyzing community decision making situations and as community development tools in professional practice.
 In addition, students will be challenged to examine ethical issues in community decision making and community development professional practice.